 - state and federal Family and Medical Leave Acts;

 - the Americans with Disabilities Act

 - wrongful discharge.

 - American Bar Association

-- State Bar of Wisconsin (Labor and Employment Law Section Board, current Management-Side Member and past Chair)
+- Member and Past Chair, State Bar of Wisconsin Labor & Employment Law Section Board

 - Dane County Bar Association